knyete/Micropython-scheduler/syncom/README.md

 the link suffers a software crash.

-If a system is to be capable of surviving this, the unit which is still running needs to be able to detect the failure (usually by a timeout) and reset the failed unit.
+If a system is to be capable of surviving this, the unit which is still running needs to be able to detect the failure.
+Its SynCom object will time out and its ``running`` method will return ``False``.
+By polling this another thread can restart its own interface and reset the failed unit.
 It should do this by issuing ``start`` with reset arguments (pin and state).
 This resets the other unit, kills its own backround thread and then restarts it, so the synchronisation phase begins again.

 ## send_str and get_str methods